See also WMG/Justice League and WMG/Batman: The Animated Series

 The DCAU takes place in Earth-12 of the 52 MultiverseBatman Beyond is supposed to take place in Earth-12, by extension the rest of the DCAU sould too

 Orin West from The Zeta Project is related directly to Wally West from the DCAU.He has red hair, brown eyes, a childish and light hearted personality, his last name is West, and he's into crimefighting.
 Yes, the NSA are Well Intentioned Extremists, but he himself has never done anything morally questionable on screen.
 His most notable personality traits are blind loyalty, optimism and an inferiority complex - he's the son (grandson?) of a founding member of the Justice League who has no superpowers.
 Why do YOU think he was straining so hard to prove himself at every opportunity?
 Everything he does makes more sense if he's related to Wally West.
-There's also the meta fact that The Zeta Project was created before the Justice League was, and the character designs are eeriely similar, with the only notable differences being a slight hairstyle change and Orin having orange-brown eyes.
+There's also the meta fact that The Zeta Project was created before Justice League was, and the character designs are eerily similar, with the only notable differences being a slight hairstyle change and Orin having orange-brown eyes.
 It could've been done on purpose to hint at this.
-The questions I have now are why he has no superhuman abilitie and who his mother was.
+The questions I have now are why he has no superhuman abilities and who his mother was.
 (Is?
 Was?
 He never once contacts his family, which is weird because even the other Agents do that.
 Family falling out, maybe?)

 - Agent West is voiced by Michael Rosenbaum, the same as the Flash.
 There's no way that's a coincidence